Gawain

-In the early Welsh texts, Gawain is portrayed as a formidable but courteous and compassionate warrior, fiercely loyal to his king and his family.
-He is known as a friend to young knights, a defender of the poor and the unfortunate, and as the "Maidens' Knight", a rescuer of women as well—in more than one variant of the Castle of Maidens theme.
-Other notable recurring motifs include his learned healing skills, his special swords that may include the famed Caliburn (Excalibur), and his mighty warhorse named Gringolet.
-In the later version of his legend, he possesses superhuman strength connected to a day and night cycle, adding to his already outstanding martial prowess and making him an invincible swordsman around noon, when the sun is at its height.
+In early Welsh texts, Gawain is portrayed as a formidable warrior who is courteous, compassionate, and fiercely loyal to both king and kin.
+Gawain is known as a friend to young knights, a defender of the poor and unfortunate, and a rescuer of women.
+Variants on the motif of the Castle of Maidens often portray Gawain as a "Maidens' knight".
+Other notable recurring motifs include his skills in healing, his weapons (including the famed Caliburn, also called Excalibur) and his powerful warhorse Gringolet.
+In some later versions of the romance, such as Le Morte d'Arthur, Gawain's strength is linked to a daily cycle, making him an invincible swordsman at noon.

-However, Gawain's glowing portrayal diminishes in the Vulgate Cycle, which favours Lancelot and, especially, Galahad.
-His character turns markedly ignoble in the Post-Vulgate Cycle, and even outright villainous in the Prose Tristan, resulting in his conflicting characterization in Le Morte d'Arthur.
-While he was originally known for his religious piety, here, he becomes a symbol of secular knighthood and thus a major object of criticism by the authors of French prose cycles.
-Two important plotlines shed light on Gawain's redefined characterization: him being a leader in the family blood feud against the clan of King Pellinore and his initially close friendship with another great knight, Sir Lancelot, which becomes a bitter rivalry when he seeks vengeance for the death of his brothers.
-In this tradition, featured in Le Morte d'Arthur, Gawain's sinful ways and his unforgiving nature inadvertently lead to the fall of Arthur and the Round Table, and ultimately his own death by Lancelot's hand.
+Gawain's prowess diminishes in the Vulgate Cycle (also known as the Lancelot-Grail Cycle), which elevates Lancelot.
+Gawain's character becomes strikingly ignoble in the Post-Vulgate Cycle and outright villainous in the Prose Tristan.
+Le Morte d'Arthur further complicates Gawain's character by presenting him as a symbol of secular knighthood – a departure from his original piety that attracted significant criticism by the authors of French prose cycles.
+Two important plotlines illuminate this redefined Gawain: his leading role in a familial blood feud against the clan of King Pellinore; and the deterioration of his close friendship with Sir Lancelot, which becomes a bitter rivalry when Gawain is consumed with vengeance.
+In this tradition, Gawain's sinful ways and unforgiving nature inadvertently lead to the fall of Arthur and the Round Table – and ultimately Gawain's death by Lancelot's hand.